Posted by Amanda Hu | Last updated: October 12, 2019

 2. Now navigate to "Input / Codecs" --> "Video Codecs" --> "FFmpeg", in there you'll want to uncheck the box that relates to "Hardware decoding".

-3. Close VLC and open it up again, load up your video and see if that works.
+3. Close VLC and open it up again, load up your video and see if that works for solving MP4 not playing in VLC error.

 If the above solutions cannot solve your particular MP4 playback issue in VLC, and you do not specifically need VLC to play mp4 files, we suggest that you change a player.